 - First-Year Experience: This two-semester course provides ongoing guidance needed to make it through the first year of college in a friendly setting with other TRIO students.
 This course includes field trips to cultural events and opportunities to give back to your community.

 - Summer Bridge Orientation: We help you get a head start during an intensive two-week residential summer program in which you’ll get inside information about the realities of college life from faculty, staff, and students.
 You will also receive personal academic advising, all while making new college friends and participating in fun activities and field trips.

 Who are we looking for?

 We seek first-generation, low-income, and/or students with disabilities who are serious about college success and can truly benefit from our program’s offerings.
-We want students who are willing to put in the hard work required to achieve their dreams and grow as leaders to those following in their footsteps.
+We want students who are willing to put in the hard work required to achieve their goals and grow as leaders to those following in their footsteps.

-First, fill out the TRiO application online.
+First, fill out the TRIO application online.
 We will review your application and invite selected students for in-person interviews.
 You will be notified of our decision within 10 working days.